LSEG-API-Samples/Example.RDP.Python.ESGGraphPlot/README.md

 For the new scenario, I'm interested in comparing the value of a number of Woman Manager and CO2 Emission Total used by a top tech company such as Microsoft, IBM, Facebook, Google/Alphabet, and Amazon.

-Based on the details from EDP Swagger page,  we can get the data using basic score endpoint and we just need to pass a list of RIC for each company as a universe parameters.
+Based on the details from RDP Swagger page,  we can get the data using basic score endpoint and we just need to pass a list of RIC for each company as a universe parameters.
 Below are a snippet of codes to demonstrate the API usage.

 ```python
 ricList="IBM,AMZN.O,MSFT.O,GOOGL.O,FB.O,APPL.O"